 3 Artworks to See at National Gallery Singapore

-Discover key works from the National Gallery Singapore’s art collections and explore Singaporean art and art from around the region through three must-see masterpieces.
+Discover some visitor-favourite works from National Gallery Singapore’s collections and explore Singapore and Southeast Asian art through three much-loved highlights.

 5 mins read